|

 raising his eyes, he said, "I am sorry, Imrahil, if my recent

 behaviour has been like a spoilt child.
-But the truth isthe
+But the truth is, when

 "I abused your trust?" said Imrahil, incredulously.

 Legolas stared at him.
-"From EOWYN!
-How could you thinkhow
+"From Eowyn!
+How could you

-Faramir.
+her betrothal to Faramir.
 I needed to talk.
-I needed to open my heart to someone.
+I needed to open my

 "You told me nothing of your feelings!" cried Imrahil.